LJ-Luka/IN_Hospitality_Revenue_Analysis/README.md

 - The highest average rating in the properties list is 4.3, shared by 10 properties
 - The Atliq City, Bangalore (id 19560) has the highest cancellation rate at 26.5%
 </br>
-There are several more insights to draw from the dashboard with a lot of filtering options
+There are several more insights to draw from the dashboard with a lot of filtering options.
+Feel free to download the dashboard using the specified link above.

+Thank you!